bloominstituteoftechnology/ios-projects/Prep/README.md

 ## Training

-Train before day 1 on these topics:
+Train before day 1 on these topics

-* Master your basic **Lambda Skills**: Understand how the 15-week iOS curriculum works and be able to use Zoom to communicate with PMs and Instructors.
-* Become familiar as possible with your base **iOS tool set**: Xcode, Playground, Simulator, and IB
-* Work on your **Swift language competency**.
-* Train your essential **cross-platform skills**: Command line, Version control, Markdown, Being your own expert.

 ## Lambda Skills

-Prepare for the curriculum and for using remote communication.
+Master your basic Lambda Skills.
+Understand how the 15-week iOS curriculum works and be able to use Zoom to communicate with PMs and Instructors:

 * **Understand how the 15-week iOS Curriculum works**. [https://youtu.be/P7qKjBbDkcY]
 * **Master the Zoom online meeting tool**.
 Watch these videos: Join a Zoom meeting: https://support.zoom.us/hc/en-us/articles/201362193-How-Do-I-Join-A-Meeting- and Zoom meeting controls: https://support.zoom.us/hc/en-us/articles/206618765-Zoom-Video-Tutorials.

 ## iOS Tools

-Become familiar with the core iOS development tools: Xcode, Simulator, Interface Builder, and Playgrounds.
+Become familiar as possible with your base iOS tool set: Xcode, Playground, Simulator, and IB.

 * **Getting Started with iOS Development**: https://developer.apple.com/library/archive/referencelibrary/GettingStarted/DevelopiOSAppsSwift/
 * **I Have This Idea for An App**: https://developer.apple.com/videos/play/wwdc2018/203/